MedipalleTendulkar/Titanic-Machine-Learning-from-Disaster/README.md

-# Kaggle's Titanic Machine Learning from Disaster Survival Prediction using multiple classification models.
+# Kaggle's: Titanic Machine Learning from Disaster Survival Prediction.

 This is the legendary Titanic ML competition – the best, first challenge for you to dive into ML competitions.